 Descartes, considered rationalism’s father, was tormented trying to discover what was true and what a mere speculation.
 The same as we do when looking for something on the Internet anyway.
 He needed a good bunch of justifications and reasonings.
-There are 3 chapters of the “Discours de la Méthode” before getting the well known Cogito ergo sum, aka I think therefore I am.
+There are full chapters of the “Discours de la Méthode” before getting that well-known Cogito ergo sum, aka I think therefore I am.
 Even if it seems just a truism now.
 Do we need to summon him again to understand the concept of net-existence?
 Could we segregate the truth from the info-rubbish?

 The net-existence issue